“Awake, awake sweet England, sweet England now awake

 You don’t need to be a ‘singer’, but we welcome those with big ears and big hearts for the deep listening and feeling engendered in our interactions with the land.
 If you have an artistic practice that’s a bonus, but if you harbour aspirations to write, sing, dance or just deepen your intimacy with the natural world, then you will be greeted with joy, by us and all the ‘Others’ who are hungry to hear your true name….

 Breakfast & evening meals.
-You will need to bring food for lunches.
+You will need to bring food for lunches and any snacks or luxury foods.

 What to Bring